surenderpsm/graphical-image-manipulation/assignment4/USEME.md

+# NOTE: Known flaws in Script Mode.
+## The paths described in the script need to be with **reference to the current working directory**.
 # Starting the Application
 ## Script Mode
 You can directly execute the sample script file by passing it as a command-line argument: